redblade7/smtoomuch/README.md

 YKYWTMSMW Fortunes for Linux v6.11-PREVIEW

 (NOTE: This is a PREVIEW of version 6.11.
-You may want to download v6.1 from the Rleases tab instead.)
+You may want to download v6.1 from the Releases tab instead.)

 Created by redblade7